 Liturgical Color: Violet

 A zealous Jesuit is the tip of the Counter-Reformation spear in Central Europe

-Today’s saint made such a deep impact in Germany that the reverberations were still being felt centuries after his death.
-Saint Peter Canisius composed question-and-answer German language catechisms for every educational level.
+The deep impact of today’s saint so shook Germany that the reverberations of his work were still being felt centuries after his death.
+Saint Peter Canisius composed question and answer German-language catechisms for every educational level.
 These catechisms were clear, scriptural, and of the purest doctrine.
 Hundreds of editions were printed during his own lifetime and for centuries afterwards.
-Pope Benedict XVI, a German, said that in his father’s generation in the last half of the nineteenth century, a catechism in Germany was still known as “the Canisius.”
-This was three hundred years after Peter Canisius had died.
+Pope Benedict XVI, a German, said that in his father’s generation in the last half of the nineteenth century, a catechism in Germany was still known simply as “the Canisius.”
+This was three hundred years after Peter Canisius had died!
 If Saint Boniface was the Apostle of Germany in the eighth century, then Saint Peter Canisius was the Catechist of Germany in the sixteenth.

 Saint Peter, God raised you up at the right time to save the faith in Central Europe.
 Your even temper, broad knowledge, life of prayer, and personal virtue brought lost sheep back into the fold.
 From heaven, help all priests, deacons, and teachers to do the same.